roelwillems/roelwillems.github.io/about.md

 _A few additional words:_
 - all views and opinions expressed are my own;
-- Recommendations to services, apps or companies are without any affiliation.
+- Recommendations to services, apps or companies are without any affiliation (or otherwise explicitly disclosed).